 We are open to visitors on the dates given.
 At all other times the site is closed to visitors.

 Prince Consort Under Steam

-We will not be able to steam Prince Consort until we have the funds available to deal with the asbestos in the Beam Engine House.
+We will not be able to steam Prince Consort until we can deal with the asbestos in the Beam Engine House.

 During this process the rest of the site will remain open for visitors as detailed in the calendar below.